dmrazzy/starlark/spec.md

 ### zip

-`zip()` returns a new list of n-tuples formed from corresponding elements of each of the n iterable sequences provided as arguments to `zip`.
-That is, the first tuple contains the first element of each of the sequences, the second element contains the second element of each of the sequences, and so on.
-The result list is only as long as the shortest of the input sequences.
+`zip()` returns a new list of n-tuples formed from corresponding elements of each of the n collections provided as arguments to `zip`.
+That is, the first tuple contains the first element of each of the collections, the second element contains the second element of each of the collections, and so on.
+The result list is only as long as the shortest of the input collections.

 ```python
 zip()                                   # []